 Proof of child's identity and age may include a certified copy of the child's birth certificate, birth registration card, notification of birth (hospital, physician or midwife record), passport, copy of the placement agreement or other proof of the child's identity from a child placement agency, record from a public school in Virginia, certification by a principal or his designee of a public school in the U.S. that a certified copy of the child's birth record was previously presented, or an adoption/foster care placement agreement.
 If the guardian fails to provide needed documentation within seven days of initial attendance, the YMCA is required to notify the local law enforcement agency.

-In accordance with Department of Social Service standards, if a guardian lists a FOOD allergy on the Youth Development application, the YMCA is required to have a completed Allergy Action Plan for the child prior to the child's attendance in the program.
+In accordance with Department of Education standards, if a guardian lists a FOOD allergy on the Youth Development application, the YMCA is required to have a completed Allergy Action Plan for the child prior to the child's attendance in the program.
 The Allergy Action Plan includes the physicians plan of action in the event of suspected and confirmed allergic reactions.

 The YMCA cannot accept your child into Youth Development Programs without this aforementioned documentation.
-Copies of all required documents can be emailed to yqradmin@ymcarichmond.org.